burrowers/garble/README.md

 * Since no caching at all can take place right now (see the link above), fast incremental builds aren't possible.
 Large projects might be slow to build.

-* The standard library is never garbled when compiled, since the source is always publicly available.
-See #7 for making this configurable.

 * Deciding what method names to garble is always going to be difficult, due to interfaces that could be implemented up or down the package import tree.
 At